corrode/corrode.github.io/content/blog/rust-prevents-data-races-not-all-race-conditions/index.md

 got:      168582
 ```

 No data race occurred.
 Every `load` and every `store` was a properly synchronized atomic operation.
 But two threads can both `load` the same value, both add one, and both `store` it back, and one of the increments vanishes.
+It's the bank account again: the gap this time sits *between* two atomic operations instead of between two locked sections.
 This is a [lost update](https://en.wikipedia.org/wiki/Concurrency_control), which is, once again, a race condition. [^fun_fact]

 [^fun_fact]: Fun fact: the count indicates how many increments were lost, i.e. how many times two threads read the same value and both wrote back the same incremented value, losing one of the increments.
 So in the first run, 94,648 increments were lost, and in the second run, 231,418 were lost; that's a percentage of 23.66% and 57.85%, respectively, which is a huge difference just from the timing of how the threads interleaved.

-The fix is to use a single atomic read-modify-write operation, [`fetch_add`](https://doc.rust-lang.org/std/sync/atomic/struct.AtomicU64.html#method.fetch_add), which does the load-add-store as one indivisible step:
+The fix rhymes with the mutex one: collapse the two steps into a single indivisible operation.
+With a lock, that meant holding the guard across both.
+With atomics, it means a single read-modify-write operation, [`fetch_add`](https://doc.rust-lang.org/std/sync/atomic/struct.AtomicU64.html#method.fetch_add), which does the load-add-store in one step:

 ```rust
 counter.fetch_add(1, Ordering::SeqCst);